About the Web Usability Standard

 The Standard sets minimum content and other requirements to help people use a site and its content.
 However, it does not cover general usability principles as they are typically understood.
-It is recommended that, in addition to meeting the Standard, websites have a usability analysis performed and make improvements based on the findings.
+It’s recommended that, in addition to meeting the Standard, organisations perform user research and testing appropriate for the website and audience.

 - ‘must’ signifies that the defined course of action is absolutely required

 - ‘should’ defines a recommended course of action that may be ignored as long as the full implications of doing so are clearly understood and the organisation is prepared to accept them

 - ‘should not’ defines a course of action that is not recommended, but for which there may be valid reasons to pursue, as long as the full implications of doing so are well understood.

 Other terms used in the Standard, for example web page, archived web page, website, main content, also have specific meanings, all of which are defined in the Standard’s glossary.

 The Standard contains 6 requirements.
 The first 4 apply to public facing websites only, while the last 2 apply to both public internally facing sites.

 Each home page must include the name(s) and/or logo(s) of the NZ Government organisation(s) that are primarily responsible for the website.
 This requirement helps users clearly identify who has contributed to and is accountable for the website.

 If the website is a partnership between 2 or more organisations, government or non-government, it’s recommended that each NZ Government organisation contributing to the website makes its participation clear by including its name and/or logo on the website’s home page.

 Each home page must also include a visible link to www.govt.nz.
 It’s recommended that this link use a suitable all-of-government logo.
 Currently, organisations are encouraged to refer to the All-of-Government Brand Policy and Guidelines.